 The whole website looks colorful, contrasting and prominent, and also it appropriate to the topic of children's juice drink.
 But a lot of too bright colors are too mixed and there is no space at all.
 It looks more like a colorful painting than an online business website.
 Besides, the combination of exaggerated colors makes the readability of the texts became very poor.
 Moreover, the site did not have any navigation, leaving you to scroll to the bottom to find relevant information.

-A good web design with white space is simple and clean:
+Good web design with white space is simple and clean:

 Above are some lists of bad websites.
 But other web design mistakes also exist:

 1. Automatically playing music (without notifying the user).